ganskef/MoCuishle/_posts/2016-01-19-block-unblock.md

 ---
 image: welcome-block.png
-subheadline: "Decide to block or unblock addresses on the fly"
+subheadline: "Decide to block or unblock addresses on the fly."
 title: "Blocking Addresses"
 ---